Dart is a programming language developed by Google that can be used to build web applications as well as standalone applications.

-Run your Dart script from the command line to ensure it works before setting up FireDaemon Pro.
+Create or download your Dart script but first, run it from the command line to ensure it works.
 If your script doesn't work from a command line, then it won't work as a service with FireDaemon Pro.

 Set Up Dart Script Script as a FireDaemon Pro Service

 Download and install FireDaemon Pro.
 Double click the FireDaemon Pro icon on your desktop, then click on the New (i.e. +) button in the toolbar (or type Ctrl + N) to create a new service.:

 Next, click on the Lifecycle tab.
 Set Shutdown By to Forceful Termination and check "Console Program".

 Step 6: Verify that Dart Script is Running Correctly